NaokiHori/SimpleNpyIO/docs/source/implementation_reader.rst

       {'descr': '<i4','fortran_order': False,'shape': (3, 5, )}[ PADDING ]

-   this function converts it to
+   This function converts it to

    .. code-block:: python